Rates

 Solar Customers

-East Bay Community Energy aims to deliver carbon-free, renewable energy to our customers at a competitive rate.
+Ava Community Energy aims to deliver carbon-free, renewable energy to our customers at a competitive rate.
 Those values are embodied in our commitment to honor the Net Energy Metering (NEM) benefit that PG&E customers receive, and look for ways to increase the value installing local solar.
 Nothing says clean energy and local control more than generating renewable energy from your own home.
 Learn more on our Solar Customer page.

 Special Rate Customers